blukatdevelopment/UnchainedWorldsOld/character_creation/classes/monk.md

 |:--------------|:-------------------------------|

 ## Skills
-You are proficient in 2 from the following:
+You are proficient in these skills:
 - Acrobatics
 - Athletics
-- Deception
-- Insight
-- Intimidation
-- Investigation
-- Perception
-- Performance
-- Persuasion
-- Sleight of hand

 ## Starting equipment
 - backpack